denten-books/plain-text/0-intro.md

 Changing material conditions of textual transmission push against familiar ideas of literary criticism.
 For example, the easy reproduction of digital text weakens the material basis for authorship attribution.
-Text that is easy to copy is easy to cite and to plagiarize.
+Text that is easy to copy is easy to cite and plagiarize.
 The weakening of the authorship function makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
 The emergence of community based writing initiatives like Wikipedia and automated narrative